"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

-Most importantly, if a criminal prosecution will result from the misconduct, the attorney can protect the college student against make any statements that might incriminate the student.
+Most importantly, if a criminal prosecution will result from the misconduct, the attorney can protect the college student against making any statements that might incriminate them.
 Even students who are completely innocent of the criminal accusation or accusation of misconduct must also be aware that statements made during the proceeding could later be used against them to prove one or more elements of the offense.

 In most cases, the student should work with the attorney to present his side of the story during the disciplinary hearing.
 Obtaining representation for the disciplinary hearing is often just as important as obtaining representation for the criminal proceeding.